jimmyn/aws-elasticsearch-model/README.md

 ```

 ## Sync your index with DynamoDB table using Lambda
-Quite often DynamoDB table is used as a source of trouth to store data and ElasticSearch is used to provide advanced seach capabilities.
-In this case a Lambda function is required to sync data betwean DynamoDB table and ElasticSearch index
+Quite often DynamoDB table is used as a source of truth to store data and Elasticsearch is used to provide advanced search capabilities.
+In this case a Lambda function is required to sync data between DynamoDB table and Elasticsearch index

-Attach this lambda handler to your DynamoDB table and it will sync all the data changes with ElasticSearch
+Attach this lambda handler to your DynamoDB table and it will sync all the data changes with Elasticsearch

 ```typescript
 import {DynamoDBStreamEvent} from 'aws-lambda';